-Hundreds of delegates representing MSEA’s 75,000 members will gather October 16-17, 2020, to carry out the annual business of the association.
-The representative assembly (RA) typically takes place at the Roland E. Powell Convention Center in Ocean City, but this year, due to public health concerns, the gathering will take place virtually.
+Hundreds of delegates representing MSEA’s 75,000 members will gather October 21-22, 2022 to carry out the annual business of the association.
+The representative assembly (RA) typically takes place at the Roland E. Powell Convention Center in Ocean City.

 If you’ve ever wondered exactly what delegates do at the RA, here’s a brief Q&A.